 We twelve roles in each of the two categories.
 Each role has a description.
 We ask board members to identify who takes on each role among fellow board members.
 They have to limit their choice to three or four board members depending on the size of the board.
 The board member does not evaluate its own contribution.

 This is how we analyze the results

 We assign a role to a person when answers coincide.
 We set up criteria on number of answers for each role.
 Scattered answers are regarded as signals of activity and not as a notable contribution.

 The results give a picture of how the board works.
 The results are presented as star diagrams.
 They show if all roles are present and if several members take on a role and the level of engagement.
 Individually it will show if a person is active, adding value, making proposals or if contributions are in the form of questions or comments.

 - The star diagram that shows overall balance.

 - An activity chart for all board member

 - Individual profiles (used mostly for the nomination committees)

 - Written analysis of the results

-A small group will not give statistically valid results, but we will go back to the board and say: “Look here is the picture based on your answers.
+As a small group will not give statistically valid results, we will go back to the board and say: “Look here is the picture based on your answers.
 What do say, is it correct?